kelby-mittan/ios-structs-classes-lab/README.md

 ```

 What will the value of `edgar.name` be after those three lines of code are run?
 What will the value of `jason.name` be?
 Why?
+# Answer
+## The value of both will be "Jason" because jason is declared as edgar hence altering the reference when jason.name = "Jason" is called

 ## Question 4